GLOBAL SURVEY Vol. 49 No. 8P/508 November 2019

 El Salvador, Guatemala, and Honduras.

 Manor located 30 minutes west of Moscow in Krylatskoe district by the Rublyovo-Uspenskoye Highway.
-It serves as official residence of the Russian president but currently remains occupied by the prime minister.
+It serves as official residence of the Russian president.

 One Belt, One Road, see Silk Road Economic Belt